adihrustic/Mullvad-WireGuard-Wrapper/README.md

 ```
 mullvad update default
 ```
 This command will let you set a default server of your choosing.
-Useful and practical.
+Use the `list` command to view the current default.

 ### Enabling/Disabling kill-switch
 Enable a kill-switch
 ```
-mullvad kill-switch-on <server>
+mullvad kill-switch on <server>
 ```

-Disable the kill-switch
+Disable a kill-switch
 ```
-mullvad kill-switch-off <server>
+mullvad kill-switch off <server>
 ```

 It is possible to choose multiple servers.
 To enable a kill-switch for all servers run
 ```
-mullvad kill-switch-on all
+mullvad kill-switch <on|off> all
 ```

 ### Listing servers